-Type in the email address associated with your Sengled Home app; do not use the autofill feature as the autofill feature of some phones does not fill in the email address properly—i.e. adding in a space at the beginning or end of the email address.
+In the area circled in green, type in the email address associated with your Sengled Home app; do not use the autofill feature as the autofill feature of some phones does not fill in the email address properly—i.e. adding in a space at the beginning or end of the email address.

-10. To create a group, press the “Add Group” option in the pop-up.
+9. Press the “Add Group” option in the pop-up.

-In this example, we have several bulbs in the “Bedroom”.
-We want to control all of them with one voice command, so we select “Bedroom”.
+Since we have several bulbs in the “Bedroom” group in the Sengled Home app, and since we would want to control all of the bulbs in the bedroom with one voice command, we will tap on “Bedroom”.

-11. After selecting your desired room, press “Next”.
+10. After selecting your desired room, press “Next”.

-b.
-We tapped on all the bulbs with the prefix “Bedroom”.
+11. We tapped on all the bulbs with the prefix “Bedroom”.
 We know these bulbs are selected since they have a blue check next to their respective named (as indicated by the green circle).